ubeydullahsu/svd-register-decoder/README.md

 # SVD Register Decoder

 **SVD Register Decoder** is a high-performance command-line tool designed for MCU developers and embedded security researchers.
-It bridges the gap between raw hardware data and human-readable information, featuring a unique "dreamy" terminal aesthetic.
+It bridges the gap between raw hardware data and human-readable information.

 > **Current Version:** 0.1
 > **Status:** Stable Release - Focus on Performance & Caching